Forest Excellence in

 In order to be considered for any of the

-awards, scholarships, or fellowships described herein, eligible students must
+awards, scholarships, or assistantships described herein, eligible students

-complete the application process.
-Eligible students may apply for more than one
+must complete the application process.
+Eligible students may apply for more

-funding mechanism (i.e., award, scholarship, or fellowship) but are encouraged to
+than one funding mechanism (i.e., award, scholarship, or fellowship) but are

 competitive.
 Please note it is in the best interest of the school to